 - The product is always a fire hazard and depending upon the type and brand you purchase, there could be toxicological problems.
 Keep in mind that the seal is going to wear out or fail at some time and the product will leak out to the atmosphere.

-- Thermal growth of the pump parts will cause problems in maintaining correct pump “wear ring” and impeller clearances, as well as the correct seal compression.
+- Thermal growth of the pump parts will cause problems in maintaining proper pump “wear ring” and impeller clearances, as well as the correct seal compression.

 - The product is costly.
 Leakage represents large monetary losses and personnel danger as well as environmental problems.